 “I know I shouldn’t have trusted you, you traitor!”
-Mr. Zeng’s voice bellowed toward their direction at that time.
+Mr. Tseng’s voice bellowed toward their direction at that time.

-Yes, the officers had escorted Mr. Zeng back to the main hallway and were getting ready to descend the stairs.
+Yes, the officers had escorted Mr. Tseng back to the main hallway and were getting ready to descend the stairs.

-“Stop fidgeting already,” One of the escorting officers warned Mr. Zeng.
+“Stop fidgeting already,” One of the escorting officers warned Mr. Tseng.

 “Ba!”
 Joanne yelled out, walking up to them.